Influence of light, temperature, and iron oxidation state on the dissolution rate of combusted iron particles in oxalic acid: Results and Discussion

 \subsection{Influence of temperature and light on the dissolution process}

-In order to estimate the influence of particle breakup on $c_1$, the temperature is lowered further to room temperature (approx. 25$^\circ$C) for $\Phi=1.5$ without light, while the other parameters specified in Tb.~\ref{tb:Factor_levels_reaction} are kept constant.
-The diameter evolution is presented in Fig.~\ref{fig:fragmentation_diameter_evolution} in the Appendix.
-This adjustment aims to maintain the state of the governing inter-particle forces responsible for the formation and breakup of the clusters, including pH, ionic strength, dielectric constant of the solvent, particle concentration, and hydrodynamic shear rate.
-At the same time, the reported low reaction rates at temperatures below 35$^\circ$C~\citep{VEHMAANPERAE2022}, result in a significantly reduced influence of the dissolution on $c_1$.
-As shown in Fig.~\ref{fig:fit_rates}, the rates obtained for the fixed boundary conditions at $\overline{T}<40^\circ$C are statistically indistinguishable from those obtained at $\overline{T}\approx40^\circ$C. This indicates that even up to 40$^\circ$C, cluster breakup is still the dominating mechanism rather than particle dissolution.
-This finding is further supported by the rising number of detected particles $n/n_0$ until the end of an experiment (see Fig.~\ref{fig:raw_data_all_n}).
-By increasing the total available surface area the cluster fragmentation is indirectly contributing to the dissolution profile~\citep{LAUSCH2024}.
+To estimate the influence of particle breakup on $c_1$, the temperature was lowered to room temperature (approximately 25$^\circ$C) for $\Phi=1.5$ without broadband light, whereas the other parameters specified in Tb.~\ref{tb:Factor_levels_reaction} were kept constant.
+The evolution of $\Tilde{d}(t)$ is shown in Fig.~\ref{fig:fragmentation_diameter_evolution} in the Appendix.
+This adjustment aimed to maintain the state of the governing interparticle forces responsible for the formation and breakup of clusters, including the pH, ionic strength, dielectric constant of the solvent, particle concentration, and hydrodynamic shear rate.
+Similarly, the reported low reaction rates at temperatures below 35$^\circ$C~\citep{VEHMAANPERAE2022} significantly reduced the influence of dissolution on $c_1$.
+As shown in Fig.~\ref{fig:fit_rates}, the rates obtained for fixed boundary conditions at $\overline{T}<40^\circ$C are statistically indistinguishable from those obtained at $\overline{T}\approx40^\circ$C. This indicates that, up to 40$^\circ$C, cluster breakup is still the dominant mechanism rather than particle dissolution.
+This finding is further supported by the increasing number of detected particles $n/n_\mathrm{max}$ up until the end of the experiment (see Fig.~\ref{fig:raw_data_all_n}).
+Cluster fragmentation contributes indirectly to the dissolution profile by increasing the total available surface area~\citep{LAUSCH2024}.